nur1popcorn/Irrlicht/README.md

 ### Hooker

 The [`Hooker`](https://github.com/nur1popcorn/Irrlicht) is responsible for hooking all of the registered events.
-In order to use it all you have to do is create a event class and attach it to a wrapper.
+In order to use it, all one has to do is create an event class and attach it to a wrapper.

 ```java
     @HookingMethod(value = UpdateEvent.class,